petrov9268/java_quiz/README.md

 * Maven 3.2 or later

 ## TODO:
-- fix show?page=, currently shows empty page, when out of bounds
-- comments and add/delete/update pages/buttons
-- other POST/GET stuff
+- add 404 redirect (and pages for other errors?)
+- comments
 - add check yourself (aka quiz)
 - get rid of helloworld and other leftovers
+- code cleanup
-- finish/fix pagination (?)
+- finish/fix pagination on course page (?)
 - unit tests (?)
 - css (?)